-Wolff hoped to draw more support for his ontology of matter from objections to competing views.
-The paradigmatic early-modern rigid body was the 'hard' atom, and he rejects it out of hand.
-Though tiny, atoms are extended, and so they have shapes.
-But, atomic shape "lacks a sufficient reason why it inheres in its subject," and thus it is an "occult quality," hence natural philosophy must banish rigid atoms (1737: 149).
+and so they have shapes.
+But, atomic shape "lacks a sufficient reason why it inheres in its subject," and thus it is an "occult quality," hence natural philosophy must banish rigid atoms.
 As for mass points, Wolff never bothered to dismiss them in writing.
 Coached by Leibniz, he always reviled actio in distans, and that is the only type of causal power they have.
 Had he lived to hear about young Kant's physical monads, he would have denounced them as an absurd monstrosity.

-An unadulterated view of matter as continuous at all scales is on display in Kant's Foundations of 1786: "Matter is divisible to infinity, and, in fact, into parts such that each is matter in turn" (4:503).
+An unadulterated view of matter as continuous at all scales is on display in Kant's Anfangsgründe of 1786: "Matter is divisible to infinity, and, in fact, into parts such that each is matter in turn" (4:503).
 The view is sophisticated too, not just pure.
 Like modern continuum mechanics, Kant lets matter be governed by Conservation of Mass, which he derives from his First Analogy.
 He has a good grasp of mass density in a continuum.
 And, he endows matter with "penetrating" and "surface" actions, i.e. body forces and contact forces.
-In one respect, he stands alone in his age: his 'penetrating' force (of attraction) is direct action at a distance, which he always defended valiantly from common objections.
-Then, like his predecessors, Kant too moves to
+In one respect, he stands alone in his age: his "penetrating" force (of attraction) is direct action at a distance, which he always defended valiantly from common objections.
+Then, like his predecessors, Kant too moves to delegitimize rigid bodies, though by a new argument.
+And, he bids good-bye to the mass points he used to advocate (4: 502, 504f).
+Or so he says.
+Unwittingly, he had already taken it back, in his foundations of kinematics: